clulab/processors/README.md

 + Two full-fledged Rhetorical Structure Theory (RST) discourse parsers.
 The discourse parsers are transparently included in our natural language (NL) processors (see below).
 The version in `CoreNLPProcessor` relies on constituent syntax, whereas the one in `FastNLPProcessor` uses dependency syntax.
 They perform approximately the same, but the latter is much faster.
 + A machine learning (ML) package (`org.clulab.learning`), which includes implementations for common ML algorithms (e.g., Perceptron, Logistic Regression, Support Vector Machines, Random Forests) for both classification and ranking.
 + A suite of NL processors in the `org.clulab.processors` package.
 We currently provide the following APIs:
-	+ `CoreNLPProcessor` - a wrapper for [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), using its constituent parser;
+	+ `CoreNLPProcessor` - a wrapper for [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), using its constituent parser or dependency parser;
 	+ `FastNLPProcessor` - a wrapper for Stanford's CoreNLP, but using its neural-network dependency parser;
 	+ `BioNLPProcessor` - a version of `CoreNLPProcessor` tuned for the biomedical domain: better tokenization for biomedical texts, improved POS tagging for the bio domain, and a custom NER for this domain that recognizes entities relevant in this domain such as proteins, chemical, and biological processes;
 	+ `FastBioNLPProcessor` - a version of `FastNLPProcessor` tuned for the biomedical domain, similarly to `BioNLPProcessor`;